Infrared & Raman Courses Staff

 James A. de Haseth is Emeritus Professor of Chemistry at the University of Georgia.
 He has been working with FT‐IR spectrometers for over 40 years, and has published and lectured extensively on their operation and performance.
 Jim is now a senior partner for Light Light Solutions, LLC, a general spectroscopy consulting firm.
 In addition he is currently developing a new instrument for rapid data analysis and large area measurement.
 The new instrument is portable, yet retains the resolution and signal-to-noise ratio of benchtop instruments.
 Jim has also been involved with development of spectrometric data processing algorithms for extraction of physical and chemical information from spectra of components in complex matrices.
 Jim is co-author, with Peter Griffiths, of the text “Fourier Transform Infrared Spectrometry.”
 The second edition of the text was published in early 2007.
 Jim is a Distinguished Service Awardee of the Society for Applied Spectroscopy and an Honorary Member of the Coblentz Society.

-Robert W. Hannah has been associated with the Bowdoin Infrared Course since 1963, first as a laboratory instructor while the course was at MIT, and as a staff lecturer after the course moved to Bowdoin College.
+Robert W. Hannah was associated with the Bowdoin Infrared Course since 1962, first as a laboratory instructor while the course was at MIT, and as a staff lecturer after the course moved to Bowdoin College.
 Following completion of his graduate work at Purdue University, he joined Alcoa Research as manager of the Infrared Laboratory.
 He moved to the Perkin‐Elmer Corporation in 1962 where he served as Senior Spectroscopist and later as Senior Scientist in the Infrared Product Group.
 For the last four years prior to his retirement in 1992 he was Associate Director of Research and Director of Research for the Instrument Group with laboratories in Connecticut, England, and Germany.
 He authored over 100 Perkin‐Elmer publications and lectured worldwide.
 He was the representative on the Industrial Advisory Board for the Center for Process Analytical Chemistry at the University of Washington for 13 years and served as chair for one year.
-Bob is an Honorary Member of the Coblentz Society, served as the Secretary for that Society for twenty years, and received the Williams‐Wright Award, presented to an industrial chemist who has made significant contributions to vibrational spectroscopy.
-He is currently active as a consultant and lecturer in infrared spectroscopy with emphasis on sampling procedures and instrument operation.
+Bob was an Honorary Member of the Coblentz Society, served as the Secretary for that Society for twenty years, and received the Williams‐Wright Award, presented to an industrial chemist who made significant contributions to vibrational spectroscopy.

 Ellen Nagy is the R&D Manager of Analytical Services at Georgia‐Pacific Chemicals, LLC.
 She has utilized vibrational spectroscopy throughout her career in industry.
 She has developed an expertise of using FT‐IR spectroscopy to determine the structures of newly developed chemicals as well as to identify materials that are causing issues at production or customer sites.
 Ellen received her Ph.D. in Analytical Chemistry from the University of Georgia under the direction of Dr. James de Haseth.
 She started her career at duPont’s Experimental Station working in the Polymers Division.
 In addition to support of the polymer development, she did research using infrared microscopy to study the degradation of polyethylene based joint implants.
 Ellen has been working at Georgia‐Pacific Chemicals LLC since 1992 at their R&D facility.
 She has done research on the thermal degradation of thermosetting polymers using TGA/FT‐IR and reaction monitoring utilizing both mid‐IR and near‐IR reaction probes.
 Accomplishments have included co‐authoring, with Dr. David Valdez, the chapter on analytical techniques in “Phenolic Resins, A Century of Progress” and five patents for new product developments.